xd2287/transformers/docs/source/en/model_doc/switch_transformers.md

 This model was contributed by [Younes Belkada](https://huggingface.co/ybelkada) and [Arthur Zucker](https://huggingface.co/ArtZucker) .
 The original code can be found [here](https://github.com/google/flaxformer/tree/main/flaxformer/architectures/moe).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [switch_transformers](https://huggingface.co/models?other=switch_transformers)

 ## Resources

 - [Translation task guide](../tasks/translation)